TypeStrong/atom-typescript/README.md

 # Features
 ## Auto Complete
 Internally using AutoComplete+.
-Just start typing and hints show up.
+Just start typing and hints will show up.

 ![](https://raw.githubusercontent.com/TypeStrong/atom-typescript/master/examples/screens/autocomplete.png)

+You can explicitly trigger it using `ctrl+shift+space` or `cmd+shift+space`.

 ## Compile on save
 TypeScript files will be compiled on save.
 Different notifications are given if `emit` was successful or not.